 With over 100 years of sign history among the 20,000 square feet of the museum, you will leave with a whole new perspective on the art of sign-making.

 Got thirsty on your Cincinnati itinerary?
-Taste some of the best beer Cincinnati has to offer at Rhinegeist Brewery.
+Taste some of the finest beer Cincinnati has to offer at Rhinegeist Brewery.
 This craft brewery is housed in a massive historic building in the Over-the-Rhine neighborhood.
 From stouts to IPAs, sours, or ales, Rhinegeist has an impressive selection of seasonal and year-round beers on tap.

 Looking for something a bit stronger?
-Then you’ll love the whiskey and bourbon barrel-aged beers.
+Then, you’ll love the whiskey and bourbon barrel-aged beers.
 Prefer something fruity or sour?
 Test out the Blackberry Quadruppel Ale or the Sour Ale with Peaches.
 For a tried and true IPA classic, the Truth IPA is a classic choice offered year-round.

 After you’re equipped with your beer, have fun playing cornhole, shuffleboard, and ping pong.
 Grab a seat on the rooftop deck and sip your beer as you look out at the neighborhood, appreciating the lovely Cincinnati views.